bytecodealliance/cranelift/docs/langref.rst

 provides extending loads and truncation stores for 8, 16, and 32-bit memory accesses.

-As with :ref:`normal loads and stores <memory>`, these instructions are *safe* and have defined behavior (either succeeding or reliably trapping) only if the address operand is the result of a satisfactory :inst:`heap_addr`, :inst:`stack_addr`, or :inst:`global_addr`.
+As with :ref:`normal loads and stores <memory>`, these instructions are :term:`safe` and have defined behavior (either succeeding or reliably trapping) only if the address operand is the result of a satisfactory :inst:`heap_addr`, :inst:`stack_addr`, or :inst:`global_addr`.

 .. autoinst:: uload8